 In these cases, a 5G ProSe enabled UE is not able to register in the network and stays in limited service state, and the principles in clause 5.9 shall apply.

 NOTE 2: Closed Access Group information is not specified for 5G ProSe.

-NOTE 3: Principles of operation for emergency services (incl. exceptions from mobility restrictions) are not specified in Rel-17.

 * * * Next Changes * * *